justjish/jish/readme.md

 To see free to check out [Jish.Dev](https://www.jish.dev) to see the currently released app.

-It's designed as a monorepo because I just prefer those over having to mess around with vscode workspace and I can share code between the serverless functions and the frontend.

 ## Run Locally
 ```
 git clone ...